TYPE OF DEGREE OPTIONS

 Students carry out a capstone project under the guidance of a faculty advisor.
 Students are expected to apply their skill sets learned from the Engineering Management courses to provide good solution(s), if not optimal, for the project problem.
 EMGT 6985 must be successfully completed.
 (Students who enter the program in Summer 2018 or later must take EMGT 5201, 5202, and 5203, to be able to register for EMGT 6985.)
 There are two paths to complete the project option: 1) perform an individual project with a specific faculty advisor similar to the thesis option, or 2) perform a class project provided by the instructor of EMGT 6985.
 (See below for detailed procedures of respective paths.)

 - Find a thesis advisor who can serve as your thesis committee chair.

 - Be advised by the thesis advisor to form a thesis committee.
 Submit the Appointment of Master's Thesis Committee form to Graduate School.

-- Conduct the thesis research while registering for EMGT 6991 as per the guidance of the advisor.
+- Conduct the thesis research while registering for EMGT 6991 as per the guidance of the advisor (request permits to the advisor).
 Submit the Proposal Defense Report for Dissertation/Master's Thesis form to Graduate School.
 Observe the submission deadline published in the academic calendar.
 (The Appointment of Master's Thesis Committee form must be submitted before submission of this form.)

 - Schedule a final defense for the thesis and inform the schedule to the Graduate Program Director (deadline is available in the academic calendar).
 Provide a complete draft of your thesis to the committee members at least two weeks prior to the scheduled defense date.
 The defense will be open to the public.
 When the defense was successful, submit the Final Defense Report form to Graduate School.